 After cleaning your face with a cleanser like the Tria Priming Cleanser, you’re ready for treatment.

-Power up your laser set the preferable treatment level, and place the flat side against the skin.
-Glide it up and down, towards and backward, in the proper direction, and in an even motion, for the allotted time.
+Power up your laser, set the treatment level, and place the flat side against the skin.
+Glide it up and down, forwards and backward in the proper direction, and in an even motion, for the allotted time.